Configure via EJBCA Cloud Configuration Wizard in Azure

 Field | Description |

-Database type | Must be one of either MariaDB (10,x), PostgreSQL (13-14), Microsoft SQL (2019 and up) or Oracle Database (19 and up).
-It may work with other versions not listed. |
+Database type | One of MariaDB (10.x), PostgreSQL (13–14), Microsoft SQL Server (2019+), or Oracle Database (19+).
+Other versions may work but are not officially supported. |

 Database host name | Host name of the host that EJBCA is going to be installed to (auto populated). |